cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Personality Insights and Tone Analyzer/README.md

    In this example, a JSON file is passed to the /v3/profile method, again requesting a JSON response.
 The example requests consumption preferences and raw scores for a more detailed analysis of the input.

-1. Download the sample file [profile.json](https://raw.githubusercontent.com/cllebrun/cllebrun.github.io/master/labs/3.3%20Lab%20Watson%20-%20Personality%20Insights%20and%20Tone%20Analyzer/profile.json) This file contains a collection of Twitter messages.
+1. Download the sample file <a href="https://github.com/cllebrun/cllebrun.github.io/blob/master/labs/3.3%20Lab%20Watson%20-%20Personality%20Insights%20and%20Tone%20Analyzer/profile.json" download="profile.json">profile.json</a> This file contains a collection of Twitter messages.
 1. Issue the following command to send the file to the /v3/profile method.
 The example specifies application/json for the Content-Typeand Accept headers; the charset parameter is not needed for JSON input.
 The example sets the consumption_preferencesand raw_scoresquery parameters to true.

   **Linux version of the command:**